-3D printing has been heralded as an environmentally-friendly method of creating complex shapes because it uses far less material than typical manufacturing processes.
-Although Arthur C. Clarke spoke of how a 3D printer would work way back in 1964, the first 3D printer wasn’t created until 1987 by Chuck Hull.
+Way back in 1964, Arthur C. Clarke described how a 3D printer would work.
+However, the first 3D printer wasn’t created until 1987 by Chuck Hull.

 Creating an Object With a 3D Printer

 The entire process begins with a three-dimensional model.
-You can either download one from a special 3D repository or develop one yourself.
-If you go down the DIY route, you have the option of using a 3D scanner, 3D modeling software, code, an app, or a haptic device.
+You can either download one from a 3D repository or develop one yourself.
+You can use a 3D scanner, 3D modeling software, code, an app, or a haptic device for the latter.

 3D modeling software is one of the most popular choices.
-You can get open-source software for free, or pay thousands of dollars a year for a license to get industrial-grade software.
-Once you have your 3D model, the next step is to prepare the file for the printer; a process known as ‘slicing.’
+There is open-source software available for free.
+Alternatively, you can choose to pay thousands of dollars a year for a license to get industrial-grade software.
+Once you have your 3D model, the next step is to prepare the file for the printer.
+This process is known as ‘slicing.’

 - Designing furniture

-- Reconstructing badly damaged evidence from a crime scene
+- Reconstructing damaged evidence from a crime scene

 - Replicating ancient artifacts